nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 The impact of coronavirus aside, and with the XD mockup in hand, I set about starting to build the actual app.
 I'd just spend the past year and a bit handling cloud architecture and backend development, so I started there.
 I went for a Flask/SQLAlchemy/Postgres stack, which wasn't too far removed from the Chalice/PonyORM/MySQL tech stack at my previous job.
-I also began experimenting with frontend frameworks, working through React, Angular, and Vue—and deciding that Vue was the least bad option.
+I also began experimenting with frontend frameworks, working through React, Angular, and Vue, and deciding that Vue was the least bad option.
 We went first for Vue 2, then later upgraded to Vue 3.

 I laid out the architecture, starting writing some backend code, then the Propel guys convinced me to down tools and try